Jeremy Commons: Libretti

 From 1997, he has written libretti for small-scale works in collaboration with several New Zealand composers.

 With Dorothy Quita Buchanan he wrote The Mansfield Stories (The Woman at the Store, Miss Brill and The Daughters of the Late Colonel).
 He mounted the first of these in 1998.
 Orchestrated versions of all three were presented in 1999.
 He also collaborated with Buchanan on It Began with a Pony (2003).

 With John Drummond he has produced six operas: Mr Polly at the Potwell Inn (2000), A Beleaguered City (2002), Marriage à la Mode (2004), Impersonating Maurice (2005), Mrs Windermere (2006) and The Genteel Pigeons (2006).

 He was the co-librettist with Ivan Bootham for The Death of Venus (2002).

 He also adapted Ian Cross's novel The God Boy as a libretto for composer Anthony Ritchie.
 The resulting opera was premiered by the Dunedin Opera Company (Opera Otago) at the 2004 Otago Festival of the Arts, and was subsequently given at the 2006 Canterbury University Platform Arts Festival.

 Other activities

-He was president of the New Zealand Opera Society from 1981–1988, and from 1985–1989 he also edited its magazine Opera News.
+He was president of the New Zealand Opera Society from 1981 to 1988, and from 1985 to 1989 he also edited its magazine Opera News.
 He remains the society's Patron.